Choosing the best car seat for your toddler can be tricky.

 The seat is a 3-in-1, but I find that the rear-facing option is a super awkward fit.

-It can be challenging to squeeze the chair into my car when I have it facing backward.
-But besides that minor gripe, this car seat is suitable for its comfort and high quality.
+It can be tricky to fit the seat in my car when positioned rear-facing, but, minor issues aside, this car seat impresses with its comfort and durability.

 Pros